 Injury Effects Suggested Award

-Psychiatric damage - less severe The effect on daily activities and sleep will be taken into account.
-Up to £5,500
+Psychiatric Damage - Less Severe The effect on daily activities and sleep will be taken into account. £1,540 to £5,860

 Combined, these amounts can greatly boost a GDPR data breach compensation total.
 To receive a more specific valuation relevant to your case, please get in touch with our team.